 Lorex Night Vision Information

-Lorex Wireless Camera Problem #5: There is No Color
+Lorex Wireless Camera Problem #5: There Is No Color

-Lorex Wireless Camera Problem #6: Poor Picture Quality
+Issue #6: Poor Picture Quality

 Lorex recommends installing outdoor cameras away from the elements if at all possible.
-They are weatherproof but a constant barrage of rain, snow and hail will damage them.
-Remember, they are an electronic item and we all know that these things and water don’t really mix that well!
+They are weatherproof, but a constant barrage of rain, snow and hail will damage them.
+Remember, they are an electronic item and we all know that these things and water don’t really mix that well.

-How to Set your DVR’s Output Resolution
+How To Set Your DVR’s Output Resolution

 A Different Lorex Wireless Camera Problem?